Donald C. Meyer

 Original Compositions: Dramatic Collaborations

-Soundtrack for the independent short Break a Leg, to be released 2015.
+Soundtrack for the independent short Break a Leg, released 2014.

 Film/Music collaboration 12 x 30, Blind, with Jean DeTheux.
 Premiered September 2014.